Ja10th/James-portfolio/README.md

 # James Oluwaleye Featured Projects

-Hey guys, my name is James Oluwaleye, I'm a MERN stack developer and I love challenges.
+Hi guys, my name is James Oluwaleye.

-Some of my works include the below work, so keep scrolling:
+I’m a passionate MERN stack developer who loves to solve tough problems and create clean, scalable applications.
+I enjoy taking on challenges because they help me improve my skills and make a real difference.
+I also write on tehcnical and non technical topics

+Over the years, I’ve worked on many different projects, including dynamic web applications and custom solutions for clients.
+I focus on writing efficient code, designing user-friendly experiences, and building solutions that not only work well but also look great.

+Below are some examples of my work—feel free to check them out and see projects that show my commitment to both functionality and design.

 ## Site Auditor